 Memory (Roebuck): I phoned him prior to the 35th, when we were thinking of inviting some still living teachers.
 He was 88 and living in Boca Raton.
 When I said to him that you probably don’t remember me, he replied that not only did he remember me… but quickly named Nick Belsky, Bruno Santonocito, Tommy Kalfa, Milton Koch, etc. The guy was amazing and had a wry sense of humor.

-Alan Amira, John Anselmo, James Bardunias, Edward Berla, Wayne Block, Neil Bookman (d), Bob Bourne, John Connor (d), Hank Duval, Steve Fishman, Jed Goldart, Steven Goldenberg (d), John Gray, Bob Gross, Johnnie Geida, Neil Hurwitz, Kenny Ligot, Jerry Maravegias, Louis Mettey, Steve Meininger, Russel Miller, Randy McKee(d), Rick Pearl, Phil Radomsky, Keith Schaefer, Charles Schwartz, Pete Shkymba (d), Kenny Werner, Steve Ziegler
+Alan Amira, John Anselmo, James Bardunias, Edward Berla, Wayne Block, Neil Bookman (d), Bob Bourne, John Connor (d), Hank Duval, Steve Fishman, Jed Goldart, Steven Goldenberg (d), John Gray, Bob Gross, Johnnie Geida, Neal Hurwitz, Kenny Ligot, Jerry Maravegias, Louis Mettey, Steve Meininger, Russel Miller, Randy McKee(d), Rick Pearl, Phil Radomsky, Keith Schaefer, Charles Schwartz, Pete Shkymba (d), Kenny Werner, Steve Ziegler

 Seating Chart, Tallman’s Homeroom (submitted by Keith Schaefer, Oct 7, 2013)